 It is not common to feel stretch marks as they form.
-Most women don’t even realize they have them or have begun forming them until they see them in the mirror.
+Most women don’t even realize they have affected areas with stretch marks until they see them in the mirror.

 However, if you rub your fingers along those wrinkly little lines, you will definitely be able to feel a specific outline of the mark itself.

 If you’re a pregnant woman who has developed stretch marks and is looking for stretch mark treatments, you’re in the right place to learn more about them below.

 The formation of stretch marks may be inevitable for some, but here’s what you need to know about them.